SilvanVerhoeven/vote-o-mat/README.md

 ## Finishing Touches

-Congratulations, you are through the vast majory of the setup process :)
+Congratulations, you are through the vast majority of the setup process :)

 If you have not [uploaded the files](#upload), do so now.